A day in the life of a nutrition support pharmacist

 09:00 — start

 I attend a multidisciplinary team meeting in preparation for the ward round.
 The nutrition support specialist nurse, dietitian, gastroenterologist and I review all of our inpatients away from the clinical area.
-This is possible as our trust is a centre of digital excellence, with nearly all information being electronic, for example: laboratory and radiology results, clinical notes and prescriptions.
+This is possible as our trust is a centre of digital excellence, with nearly all information, including laboratory and radiology results, clinical notes and prescriptions, being electronic.
 This means that we are able to review notes before formulating any treatment plans and note any questions for the surgeons or issues that we need to discuss with the patient.

 We review referrals for patients who cannot absorb their oral diet.
 The two main reasons for referral are a non-accessible gut (e.g. oesophageal carcinoma or gastric perforation), or a non-functioning gut (e.g. obstruction, severe inflammatory bowel disease, small bowel syndrome).